-Course Description/Objectives: This course will explore the use of play, expressive arts, and behavioral methods in counseling children and adolescent clients.
-Theoretical orientations to play therapy/expressive arts/behavioral interventions, foundations, practice, and assessment/treatment planning for each modality are major areas of focus of the course.
-Play media such as therapeutic play materials, guided imagery, puppets and dolls, art, creative dramatics, music and movement, games, and sand play will be integrated into the course curriculum.
+Course Description/Objectives: This course explores the use of play, expressive arts, and behavioral methods in counseling children and adolescent clients.
+Theoretical orientations to play therapy/expressive arts/behavioral interventions, foundations, practice, and assessment/treatment planning for each modality are major course foci.
+Play media such as therapeutic play materials, guided imagery, puppets and dolls, art, creative dramatics, music and movement, games, and sand play are integrated into the course curriculum.
 Demonstrations and experiential activities are a primary method of teaching and learning the theory and practice of counseling children and adolescents.
 Both directive and nondirective experiences are included.